reritom/Flask-PyMongo-Unittest-Guide/README.md

       # Create the app and run the tests
       ...
 ```
-Note again that we are patching src.database.mongo with an instance of PyMongoMock, not the the class.
+Note again that we are patching `src.database.mongo` with an instance of `PyMongoMock`, not the the class.

-At this point your test will be able to be run successfully with a mocked instance of mongo.
+At this point your test will be able to be run successfully with a mocked instance of `mongo`.
 You can check out the specific tests I have written for this guide in the repo.

 Patching is a very powerful tool in Python and the unittest framework, and writing strong, self-contained unit tests is how you guarantee your application behaves as expected.
 The combination of patching and namespaces can be confusing, and I have seen many tests where the environment has been patched incorrectly, leading to tests that are passing, but will likely fail on other machines, so its a very important part of the Python to learn about.